 You can create and administer a cluster, and administer high-availability licenses, from any workstation.
-However, an OS/2, Windows 95, Windows 98, or Windows Millennium network license server cannot be a member of a cluster.
+However, a Windows 98 or Windows Millennium network license server cannot be a member of a cluster.

-Different license servers (both in terms of License Use Management versions and operating systems) can coexist in the same cluster, provided they are at License Use Management 4.5.5 or higher.
+Different license servers (both in terms of License Use Management versions and operating systems) can coexist in the same cluster, provided they are either at License Use Management 4.5.5 to 4.6.2, or License Use Management 4.6.4 or higher.